You want to be in demand? Play bass guitar. Really, I remember reading those words years ago when I was starting to play bass.

 Investing in vintage musical equipment these days is like investing in antiques.
 It's only going up in price as time goes by because they're not making them anymore.

-New Squier by Fender Vintage Modified Jazz 4 St Bass Guitar 3 Tone Sunburst
+FENDER SQUIER Vintage Modified Fretless Jazz Bass Guitar Ebanol 3 Tone Sunburst

 So even if the bass is a little pricey now it will only be worth more in the future, it's like buying a hot stock sometimes, there are investors that look for vintage music gear.